The gluten free diet

 - You can also eat gluten free substitute foods and processed foods that don't contain gluten.

-If you have coeliac disease, your immune system reacts to gluten and leads to damage to the lining of your gut.
-This causes symptoms of coeliac disease, including bloating, diarrhoea, nausea, tiredness and headaches.
-This only happens if gluten is eaten.
+If you have coeliac disease, your immune system reacts to gluten and damages the lining of your gut.
+This causes symptoms like bloating, diarrhoea, nausea, tiredness and headaches, which only occur if gluten is eaten.

 On the gluten free diet you can eat any naturally @gluten free foods@, such as:

 You can also eat processed foods which don't contain gluten, such as ready meals and soups.
 Our Food and Drink Information lists thousands of these.